-If you apply online your application is available to make changes right up until 11.59pm on 15 January 2023.
+If you apply online, your application is available to make changes to right up until 11.59pm on 31 October.
 It is very important to press the submit button at the end of your application each time you amend it.